vzo1990/the-wild-oasis/README.md

 Demo: https://wildoasis-app.vercel.app/dashboard
 User: demo@example.com / 123456789

-The Wild Oasis an internal hotel management application that allows hotel employees to manage cabins, bookings, and guests.
+The Wild Oasis is an internal hotel management application that allows hotel employees to manage cabins, bookings, and guests.

-The app uses Supabase for its backend and implements a variety of React techniques, such as Compound Component Pattern, React Query.
+The app uses Supabase for its backend and implements a variety of React techniques, such as Compound Component Pattern, and React Query.

 **Technologies & Libraries:**

 - React Query
 - React Router
 - React Icons
-- React Hook Form - for form submition and validation
+- React Hook Form - for form submission and validation
 - React Hot Toast - for displaying onSuccess/onError toast messages
 - React Error Boundary - to render fallback UI in case of runtime errors and prevent crashing the entire application
-- Supabase - a back-end solution used as database, auth, and storage
+- Supabase - a back-end solution used as a database, auth, and storage
-- Recharts - to integrate charts into React application
+- Recharts - to integrate charts into the React application
 - date-fns - date utility library for parsing, formatting, and manipulating dates
 - Vite